Kpodov/SwiftyBones/README.md

     "gpio20": (header:.P9, pin:41),
     "gpio7": (header:.P9, pin:42)
 ```
-The direction parameter defines if we are going to read or write to the pin.
+The **direction** parameter defines if we are going to read or write to the pin.
 A **.IN** value means we are going to write a value to the GPIO and a **.OUT** value means we are going to read the value.
 We can then use the **getValue()** method to read the value of the GPIO or the **setValue()** method to write the value.
 When we read or write the value for the GPIO the value is returned or written using the values defined in the **DigitalGPIOValue** enum which is .HIGH or .LOW.

 ###Analog IN
-Ditital GPIO is very nice for simple on/off type of sensors like a button of for turning a LED on or off but what if we have a sensor, like a temperature sensor, that returns a range.
-That is where the analog pins com in.
-The analog in will return a range from 0 to 1.8V (1.8 V is the max for the AIN pins) however the range from the pin itself will be from 0 to 4096.
+Ditital GPIO is very nice for simple on/off type of sensors like reading the status of a button or for turning a LED on or off but what if we have a sensor, like a temperature sensor, that returns a range.
+That is where the analog pins come in.
+The Analog IN pins will return a range from 0 to 1.8V (1.8 V is the max for the AIN pins) however the range from the pin itself will be from 0 to 4096.
+See the Temperature example that comes with SwiftyBones as an example.
 To access the analog pins on the Beaglebone Black we use the **SBAnalog** type from the _SwiftyBonesAnalog.swift_ file.
 Below is an example of how to use the **SBAnalog** type.

 ```